Fani7777/Fani7777/README.md

 Here are a few of my notable projects that demonstrate my skills and experience:

 Task Manager: A python program to maintain tasks and users with statistics regarding completion of each task assigned to all/each users/user.

-Detailed Machine learning models with visualizations on the various datasets including Titanic and Iris Datasets.
+Models: Detailed Machine learning models with visualizations on the various datasets including Titanic and Iris Datasets.
 CLustering and PCA analysis on the Iris and UsArrests datasets.